-- We will traverse from the root node.
+- We will then traverse from the root node.

-- If the data is less than the key value, search for the empty location in the left subtree and insert data.
+- If the data is less than the key value, we need to search for the empty location in the left subtree and insert data.

-- If the data is greater than the key value, search for the empty location in the right subtree and insert data.
+- If the data is greater than the key value, we need to search for the empty location in the right subtree and insert data.

 Answer: A linear search is a searching algorithm with the worst time complexity of O(log n), where n is the total number of elements present in the list or array.
 In this algorithm, we check for each element and compare it with the target element.

-- Here we start with the first element of the array, search for the smallest element in the array and replace it with the first position element.
+- Initially, we start with the first element of the array, search for the smallest element in the array and replace it with the first position element.

-- Now we will move to the third element and continue to repeat the above steps until the array gets sorted.
+- Lastly, we will move to the third element and continue to repeat the above steps until the array gets sorted.

 - It is more flexible.

-Question: Explain recursion and what are the measures we should take care of when we create a recursive function.
+30. Explain recursion and the measures we should take care of when we create a recursive function.

-Answer: When a function calls itself again and again then that scenario is known as recursion, and it is the most common and best technique used to traverse through the non-linear data structure.
-To design a recursive function, we should take care of two measures Base Condition and Progressive approach.
+Answer: When a function calls itself again and again, then that scenario is known as recursion, and it is the most common and best technique used to traverse through the non-linear data structure.
+To design a recursive function, we should take care of two measures, namely the base condition and the progressive approach.

-- Base Condition: Each recursive function must have a base condition where it returns a single value or we can say that a condition from where it stops calling itself.
+- Base Condition: Each recursive function must have a base condition where it returns a single value or where it stops calling itself.

 Answer: In postfix expression, the operator comes after its corresponding operands.
-For instance, in infix and mathematic expression if we want to apply an additional operation between two operands then we put the operator between the operands but in postfix, we put the operator after the operands.
+For instance, in infix and mathematic expression, if we want to apply an additional operation between two operands, we put the operator between the operands, However, in postfix, we put the operator after the operands.